ElricXin/Skeleton-MixFormer/README.md

 is unable to outperform advanced GCN-based methods.
-The root cause is that the current skeleton transformer depend on the self-attention mechanism of the complete channel of the global joint, ignoring the highly discriminative differential correlation within the channel, so it is challenging to learn the expression of the multivariate topology dynamically.
+The root cause is that the current skeleton transformer depend on the self-attention mechanism of the complete channel of the global joint, ignoring the highly discriminative differential correlation within the channel, so it is challenging to learn the expression of the multivariate topology dynamically.
 To tackle this, we present Skeleton
 MixFormer, an innovative spatio-temporal architecture to effectively represent the physical correlations and temporal interactivity of the compact skeleton data.
 Two essential components make up the proposed framework: 1) Spatial MixFormer.
-The channel grouping and cross-attention is utilized to calculate the dynamic multivariate topological relationships.
+The channel grouping and cross-attention is utilized to calculate the dynamic multivariate topological relationships.
 Compared with the full-channel self-attention method, Spatial MixFormer better highlights the discriminative differences of the channel groups and the interpretable learning of the joint adjacency.
-2) Temporal MixFormer, which consists of multiscale convolution, temporal transformer and sequential holding model.
+2) Temporal MixFormer, which consists of multiscale convolution, temporal transformer and sequential holding model.
 The multivariate temporal models ensures the richness of global difference expression, and realizes the discrimination of key intervals in the sequence, thereby enabling more effective learning of long and short-term dependencies in actions.
 Our Skeleton-MixFormer demonstrates state-of-the-art (SOTA) performance across seven different settings on four standard datasets,